oracle-livelabs/oracle-health/smart-on-fhir/2-apex-app-setup/apex-app-setup.md

 This lab assumes you have:

-* An Oracle Cloud account or Free Workspace in apex.oracle.com
+* An Oracle Cloud account or Free Workspace in apex.oracle.com, see previews lab.
 * All previous labs successfully completed

 ## Task 1: Create the Application